Foray (ˈfôrˌā,ˈfärˌā) n.: an initial venture; a brief excursion or attempt especially outside one’s accustomed sphere

 His enthusiasm for the beginnings of this set of songs was unbridled.
 He loved the rock guitars and the amazing drum tracks laid down by Jim Evans and Steve Renko.
 He was very much looking forward to helping me out with his promotional skills once it was done.

 I initially wanted to keep the instrumentation to guitars, bass and drums in an effort to do something different from DD69 and the other projects I’ve worked on for years.
 Ultimately, though, I felt like something was missing.
-When I started to add some synth tracks to flavor things I realized that was the puzzle piece that I had been looking for.
+When I started to add some synth tracks to flavor things I realized that was the special sauce that I had been looking for.

 So the final product may have veered a little more into pop territory than Ray would have liked.
 I wish he was still here to hear the final product.

 Even if he would have listened to it and said, “Play something GOOD!”